Matross-20/holbertonschool-files_manager/README.md

-# holbertonschool-files_manager
+# 0x15.
+Files manager

+Repository containing projects developed by Juan Esteban Correa Pérez as part of the Web Stack specialization program at Holberton School.<br>

-This project is a summary of this back-end trimester: authentication, NodeJS, MongoDB, Redis, pagination and background processing.
+This project is a summary of this back-end trimester: authentication, NodeJS, MongoDB, Redis, pagination and background processing.<br>

-## The objective is to build a simple platform to upload and view files:
+The objective is to build a simple platform to upload and view files:<br>

-* User authentication via a token
+User authentication via a token<br>
-* List all files
+List all files<br>
-* Upload a new file
+Upload a new file<br>
-* Change permission of a file
+Change permission of a file<br>
-* View a file
+View a file<br>
-* Generate thumbnails for images
+Generate thumbnails for images<br>

-## Author
-Mthawelanga Matross